-What should a value investor do with the uncertainty?
+What should a investor do, in terms of value investing, with the uncertainty?
 Personally, I remain confident that the value premium is far more likely slumbering than dead, and the best course is to stay the course.
 As Dimensional’s Gerard O’Reilly says, “If you stop believing in value, you stop believing in lots of what makes the world go ’round.”

 As academic research continues to show, we can’t predict when, or even if, the value premium will reawaken.
 But we do know it can happen in a sudden rush, often when it has hit bottom and a recovery is least expected.
 We also know, if we bail on the value factor at this time, we’re not only failing to capture any future expected premium, we’re locking in the past underperformance – potentially just before its biggest turn-around.